tiyasanin1/Analyze-Customers-Churn/README.md

    - Answer specific questions about the dataset, such as finding the maximum, mean, or other statistics.

 ## Files in Repository
-- `code.ipynb`: Jupyter Notebook containing the code and explanations for the project.
+- notebook/`code.ipynb`: Jupyter Notebook containing the code and explanations for the project.
-- `telco_customer_churn.csv`: Dataset used for analysis.
+- data/`telco_customer_churn.csv`: Dataset used for analysis.